AlexKolonitsky/mifort-dev/Articles/Storages/Nastya_DynamoDB.md

 > As the representative of non-relational databases, DynamoDB doesn't support composite queries based on joins or complicated transactions.

 Distinctive feature of this database is the principle of payment based on the limit of volume held but not on the storage size data capacity.
 However, you should interact in the size of objects between 1 byte and 400KB for effective queries (writing, reading).
-If there are larger objects (for example not structured BLOB-objects) you may work with the following bundle of services: Amazon S3 - for storaging information, but DynamoDB - pointer on it.
+If there are larger objects (for example not structured BLOB-objects) you may work with the following bundle of services: Amazon S3 is made for storing information, but DynamoDB is a pointer on it.

 ## DynamoDB Customizable Services

 In contrast to many other databases, the addition of any improvements for working there is possible to organize in few clicks.
 Here are some examples.

-### FGAC - Fine-Grained Access Control
+### FGAC — Fine-Grained Access Control
 It's comfortable to implement FGAC in purpose to restrict access to your DB on top-level attributes in your document.
 It works through the secret access token.
 There's no additional payment.